querkmachine/beeps.website/src/about/asexuality.md

 ---
-title: I'm a panromantic asexual
+title: I'm an aromantic asexual
 ---

 I'm a [apothi](https://www.lgbtqia.wiki/wiki/Apothisexual) [asexual](https://www.lgbtqia.wiki/wiki/Asexuality).
 This means I do not experience sexual or physical attraction.
 I find the very idea of sexual relations to be off-putting.